What is a PDC? What topics will be covered?

 I’m not in Australia, how do I pay?

 Due to COVID-19 we have regretfully decided not to accept students coming from overseas.
 We’re sorry! 🙁

 Is there concession price?
 Can I get a scholarship?

-We do not offer concession prices but we do have an early-bird discount of $200.
-We also offer part scholarships on a needs basis via an application process.
-Please fill in this form before Friday November 17 to be eligible.
+We do not offer concession prices but we do offer part scholarships on a needs basis via an application process.
+Please fill in this form before Friday November 27, 2020 to be eligible.

 I do not live in the local area – is this PDC going to be useful for me?

-We always encourage potential students to explore PDC options in their local area first, however as this is a residential course we do get students from overseas.
-PDCs close to your local area can be particularly useful as the fieldtrips and much of the practical tutor knowledge will be specific to the bioregion – but the principles and understandings of permaculture are applicable anywhere.
-If there is no PDC in your area, you specifically want to undertake a residential PDC, the idea of combining Yoga and permaculture appeals to you, or you are specifically interested in the wider application of permaculture, then this might be the PDC for you.
+We always encourage potential students to explore PDC options in their local area first, however as this is a residential course we do get students from interstate.
+PDCs in your local area can be particularly useful as the fieldtrips and much of the practical tutor knowledge will be specific to the bioregion – but the principles and understandings of permaculture are applicable anywhere.
+If there is no PDC in your area, you specifically want to undertake a residential PDC, the idea of combining yoga and permaculture appeals to you, or you are specifically interested in the wider application of permaculture, then this might be the PDC for you.